 The first campus at The VCU Medical Center has three clinical sections: ambulatory care, inpatient consults, and palliative care.

-The second campus at the VCU Center for Advanced Health Management has four clinical sections: ambulatory care, house calls, transitional care, and the nursing facility attending service.
+The second campus at the VCU Center for Advanced Health Management has three clinical sections: ambulatory care, home-based primary care (HBPC), and the nursing facility attending service.

 At our third campus at the Hunter Holmes McGuire Veterans Affairs Medical Center, geriatricians work and teach in the Geriatric Health Care Center which is an outpatient clinic, the on-site nursing home-care unit, the inpatient palliative care unit, and the home-based primary care program.
 The VA medical center serves as the home base for the geriatric fellowship, which involves all three campuses so that the fellows have a broad base of experience when they graduate, and is effectively led by Dr. Sarah Hobgood and re-accredited for five years in 2017.
 Eight of our faculty members are graduates from our fellowship.